|

 What options do I have?

-You have three basic types of chimenea to choose from - a fire clay chimenea, a cast iron chimenea, or a steel and cast iron chimenea.
+You have three basic types of chimenea or fire bowl to choose from - a fire clay chimenea, a cast iron chimenea (including a mix of cast iron and steel) or a steel chimenea or fire bowl.
 Although designed for a similar purpose, the three types are made from different materials and have different performance characteristics.

 Do they come in different sizes?